ModyQyW/react-native-starter-kit/README.md

 |-- ...
 ```

-I almost finish all my job in stores and views, sometimes also in components.
+I almost finish all my job in stores and screens, sometimes also in components.
 This pattern is suitable for small projects.

 If your project is big enough, I advise to use this pattern:

 - get all data and write all functions you needed in containers
-- pass functions and data to corresponding views
+- pass functions and data to corresponding screens
-- deal with layout and logic in corresponding views
+- deal with layout and logic in corresponding screens

-If there are more than one role, I advise to create new corresponding role folders in views (containers and views for big project) and put corresponding files.
+If there are more than one role, I advise to create new corresponding role folders in screens (containers and screens for big project) and put corresponding files.

 Or just change as you like. :D